-Creating a simple booklet that catalogues the specific colors, type, logos, imagery, patterns, taglines, etc. of a brand makes sure the brand machine runs smoothly.
+All good brands have a great style guide.
+Creating a simple booklet that catalogs the specific colors, type, logos, imagery, patterns, taglines, etc. of a brand makes sure the brand machine runs smoothly.

 To prove why you shouldn’t let your style guide go by the wayside, we’re going to take a look at 50 stunning and detailed examples of style guides that are sure to encourage you to begin compiling your own.

 Designer Amanda Michiru has done just this with a meticulous guide to her personal brand that ranges from logo construction to primary and secondary palettes and so much more.
 This guide is short but concise, just the bare necessities for a solid brand, a great example for beginners to style guide creation to have a look at.
 Have a read of the guide via Issuu.

 It’s a good idea to tailor your style guide to your brand to ensure enough detail is given for the really important elements.
 Take this example by Argento Wine.
 Since the logo for Argento will be displayed on numerous pieces of packaging, this manual goes into extreme detail about sizing, signatures and logo colours to ensure there are no errors in application.

 With competition against the likes of Google, it makes sense that search engine Bing would have to have a strong set of style guidelines in order to keep their brand strong.
 Bing deconstructs and explains nearly every fact of their brand, right down to the search bar dimensions and composition.
 Bing also explains just about every decision to provide a manual that would be easy to follow and rules that are easy to replicate.

-Style guides are informative tools, so most of the time the function is valued over the form, but this doesn’t mean that your guide has to look bland.
+Brand style guides are informative tools, so most of the time the function is valued over the form, but this doesn’t mean that your guide has to look bland.
 Take a leaf from Black Watch Global’s book where informative brand rules meet punchy design.
-With big type that bleeds from page to page, stylistic typography and unique displays of colour, this is definitely one style guide that you won’t fall asleep while reading through.
+With big type that bleeds from page to page, stylistic typography and unique displays of color, this is definitely one style guide that you won’t fall asleep while reading through.
 Check out more of the manual and design via Mash Creative.

 If you’re not as keen on a more adventurous approach as the previous example, a more formulaic layout of a manual can work just as well.
 This manual by Mike Collinge for Bosphorus lays out each page similarly with a cohesive format that makes digesting the information easy and clear.
 As always, consider your brand and whether or not a more minimal approach would suit it/the guidelines better.

 Because it concerns BPR’s internal communications, so using the format makes in-office reference to the rules as easy as a glance over toward a poster.
 Do consider your own situation though, and what medium would be best for your brand/whoever will be reading your guidelines – a designer doesn’t want to open an A2 poster while at their studio desk just to find which size type to use.
 But for this instance, a poster is a useful medium.
 Have a closer look at the poster and well-organised rules via Red Stone.

 If you’re looking for detail, be sure to have a peruse of the style guide for Calgary Chamber.
 Each element of this style guide is explained, demonstrated and displayed in extraordinary detail, making for a clear and strong set of guidelines toward the brand.
 This manual groups colours by emotion (intelligent through to energetic), maps out gradients, colour combinations, type combinations, sizes, weights, just about anything any future designer would need.
 Have a look at the detail of this manual via Iancu Barbărasă.